 Pre-testing the material in their full context, is another significant parameter that can enhance the program dynamics and ensure the program's success.
-In ALLIANCE, a pre-testing of the material has been partially done within the framework of the "train-the-trainers" seminars.
-This activity was enable the consortium to receive feedback and proceed to potential required modifications.
+In ALLIANCE, a pre-testing of the material will be partially done within the framework of the "train-the-trainers" seminars.
+This activity will enable the consortium to receive feedback and proceed to potential required modifications.